 Recent reports include:

-Low Carbon Intensity Ethylene - A Technoeconomic and Carbon Intensity Study
+Report Series: Low Carbon Intensity Chemicals Technoeconomic and Carbon Intensity Studies

 This report examines the technical, economic, and strategic aspects of thermal conversion (e.g., pyrolysis and hydrothermal treatment) technologies that are used to recycle mixed plastics waste.
 Selected developers of technologies were profiled and ranked under different criteria.
 The economic analysis of thermal conversion technologies, involving the production of feedstocks for olefins are provided for different geographic regions.
 In addition, the report includes an analysis of the plastic-based naphtha delivered cost competitiveness to Western Europe from the USGC, China, Japan, and Southeast Asia.
 An ethylene carbon intensity analysis is provided.
 Strategic and business considerations are also included in the report.